-Granite offers investment advisory services to institutional clients including employee benefit plans, foundations, endowment, government entities and private funds well as high net worth individuals (collectively the "Clients").
+Granite offers investment advisory services to institutional clients including employee benefit plans, foundations, endowment, pension and profit-sharing plans, government entities and private funds well as high-net-worth individuals (collectively the "Clients").
 Normally, accounts are fully discretionary and managed in accordance with the Client's risk and return objectives and portfolio constraints including investment time horizon, liquidity needs, tax considerations, unique circumstances and other reasonable guidelines established by Client and accepted by Granite.
 Granite reserves the right to limit the number of clients or assets invested in a strategy at any time.
 As such, that strategy may be unavailable to certain new investors.
-Certain mutual funds, and other pooled vehicles, sub-advised by Granite in a strategy limited as described above are not currently subject to such limits.
+Certain mutual funds, and other pooled vehicles, sub-advised by Granite in a strategy limited as described above, are not currently subject to such limits.

 Granite offers equity, balanced and fixed income portfolios.
 The strategies offered by Granite will invest primarily in domestic large and small capitalization companies, but may invest in foreign companies consistent with the Client's objectives.
-The fixed income accounts and fixed income portion of balanced accounts are invested in U.S. Treasury and Agency debt; investment grade corporate bonds and preferred stocks; mortgage backed securities; and municipal debt (for appropriate taxable investors).
+The fixed income accounts and fixed income portion of balanced accounts are invested in U.S. Treasury and Agency debt; investment grade corporate bonds and preferred stocks; mortgage-backed securities; and municipal debt (for appropriate taxable investors).
 High yield corporate bonds may be used when suitable for the Client (these bonds involve greater risks than other bonds).
 Mutual funds (open and closed end), exchange traded funds ("ETFs") and unit investment trusts may be used to invest where appropriate in light of the asset class and Client's circumstances.
 Granite may in the future participate in other permitted activities.

 Granite serves as both the adviser and managing member to a domestic Private Fund (the "Fund").
-Services provided to the Private Fund also may include organizing and managing its business operations; executing and reconciling trades; and drafting, printing and distributing correspondence to Investors.
+Services provided to the Private Fund also may include organizing and managing its business operations; executing and reconciling trades; and drafting, printing, and distributing correspondence to Investors.

-Granite also acts as a sub-adviser to a registered investment company and may act as a sub-adviser to additional registered investment companies in the future (collectively, "Mutual Funds").
-As such, we provide professional investment advisory services on a discretionary basis for these Mutual Funds.
+In the future, Granite may also act as a sub-adviser to a registered investment company and may act as a sub-adviser to additional registered investment companies (collectively, "Mutual Funds").